 The design of the generous green spaces and public open space will ensure they can be used as multi-functional amenity features, delivering habitats and supporting landscape needs that SuDS can positively influence.
+For example, the green spine will have depressions for SuDS, however these will be dry given the sites geology.
 The design will also be used to educate and engage communities about water management.
 Given its urban edge location, the design will also have a more natural feel which will be reflected in the various character areas created within the development.
 It will also be used to irrigate trees and greens areas, helping to provide shade, regulate heat and filter air (microclimate benefits).

 The SuDS design will allow for climate change and future resilience by the design of these features to accept a 1:100year rainfall event with an additional 40% allowance for climate change.
 Furthermore, the proposed development will not lead to increase in flood risk outside of the development boundary and will include a water quality mitigation utilising the SuDS features to mitigate any possible pollution from the source area though treatment by individual or linked (treatment train) SuDS will be incorporated.
 These features such as bioretention areas, swales or permeable paving allow the soil, gravel, vegetation or permeable construction to filter, settle and remove pollutants before returning cleansed water to the natural environment.
+The proposals will need to satisfactorily demonstrate, through the submission of a comprehensive drainage strategy, that the existing aquifer will be protected and not harmed as result of the development.

 The images below illustrate positive examples of how the scheme will control water at source using water butts/ rainwater harvesting, rain gardens and private infiltration/ soakaway features together to private and communal areas.
-Drainage interventions will work with the strong GI framework, with swales, rain gardens and bioretention areas or ponds able to provide seasonally wetted habitats which will where appropriate enhance biodiversity within the site
+Drainage interventions will work with the strong GI framework, with swales, rain gardens and bio-retention areas or ponds able to provide seasonally wetted habitats which will where appropriate enhance biodiversity within the site.